 - Rice flour – 1 cup ( I used store-bought flour)

 - Salt – ¼ tsp

 - Add salt & oil into the boiled water.

 - In a large mixing bowl add rice flour.

 - Pour hot water over rice flour and mix them using hand mixer (at medium speed) until smooth.

 - To avoid the dough becoming sticky, we need to pour water gradually and check its consistency while kneading.
 For 1 cup of rice flour I used 1 to 1½ cup of water, but you may have to adjust this depending on the water-absorbing quality of rice.

 - If you do not have hand mixer you can use a wooden spatula for mixing and knead well when your palm can withstand the heat.

 Traditional Chickpeas filling: First we need to cook chickpeas (Bengal gram or kadalai paruppu) until soft (not mushy) and grind into a powder before adding into jaggery syrup.

-Nutty sesame filling: We have to wash sesame seeds before dry roasting them and melt powdered jaggery into the sesame powder in medium flame.
+Nutty sesame filling: We have to powder the sesame seeds after washing & dry roasting them and then mix them with powdered jaggery in medium flame.